Accelerating and enabling convergence of nonlinear solvers for Navier-Stokes equations by continuous data assimilation: Introduction

 Additionally, another important result of the paper is that the methods used to incorporate the data are incredibly simple to implement.
-Although our analysis holds for any $\mu>0$, we show from our analysis that $\mu=\infty$ is a good parameter choice (i.e. there are no ill-effects of having very large $\mu$), and taking for example $I_H$ to be piecewise linear interpolation leads to the decoupling of the mathematical condition/constraint $I_H u_{k+1} = I_H u$.
-This is equivalent to $u_{k+1}$ taking on the measurement values directly, and leads to an algorithm where no nudging is explicitly used but instead data measurements are incorporated directly into the solution in the same way that Dirichlet boundary conditions are implemented.
+Although our analysis holds for any $\mu>0$, we show from our analysis that $\mu=\infty$ is a good parameter choice (i.e. there are no ill-effects of having very large $\mu$), and { leads to the decoupling of the mathematical condition/constraint} $I_H u_{k+1} = I_H u$.
+This { can in turn lead to} $u_{k+1}$ taking on the measurement values directly, and an algorithm where no nudging is explicitly used but instead data measurements are incorporated directly into the solution in the same way that Dirichlet boundary conditions are implemented.

-In some sense, the results of our analysis are not particularly surprising from a high level - that is, it should be expected that nonlinear iterations can be improved if we know some of the solution data,.
+In some sense, the results of our analysis are not particularly surprising from a high level - that is, it should be expected that nonlinear iterations can be improved if we know some of the solution data.
 The novelty of this paper is that we show specifically {\it how} to incorporate the data efficiently and are able to prove precise mathematical results for the convergence rates, sizes of variables that will allow for convergence, and how much measurement data is needed to guarantee these results.

 The paper is organized as follows.
 In Section \ref{Pre}, we provide notation and mathematical preliminaries.
 In Section \ref{CDA-Picard}, we analyze the convergence of the CDA-Picard iteration and use numerical tests to illustrate the theory.
 In Section \ref{CDA-Newton}, we focus on the convergence analysis and numerical tests for CDA-Newton.
 Finally, we draw conclusions in Section \ref{conclusion}.